 Lately, these functionalities have become standard features in many models across these digital piano brands.

 Let’s summarize the unique qualities of these digital piano brands.

 - Casio provides decent sound and key actions.
 In addition, many models feature tons of digital functionalities.
 When bringing cost into the equation, Casio digital pianos are value choices.

 - Yamaha leverages its acoustic piano-making experiences and applies modern-day technology to its digital pianos.
 Therefore, you get the world-class concert grand sound in your living room without a high-end grand piano price tag.

 - Roland incorporates its innovative technology into digital piano making.
 It produces top-rated stage pianos.
 Also, Roland’s midrange digital pianos come with the best key actions.
 Thus, we consider Roland’s digital piano brand as a performance choice.

 - Kawai brings out award-winning digital pianos.
 It meticulously combines the latest digital sound technology with the most prestigious acoustic grand piano sound and action into luxurious products.
 Consequently, the Kawai brand is a deluxe choice.

 - Korg is the master of electronic sound production.
-While Korg has some world’s best synthesizers and stage pianos, its digital pianos are at par with other aforementioned brands.
-Its innovative technology-enhanced sound samplings make it a tech sound choice
+While Korg has some of the world’s best synthesizers and stage pianos, its digital pianos are at par with other aforementioned brands.
+Its innovative technology-enhanced sound samplings make it a tech sound choice.

 In the long history of piano-making, innovation has been an integral part of piano evolution.
-These five digital piano makers contributed immensely to the digital piano advancement in their own unique ways.
+These five digital piano makers contributed immensely to the advancement of digital piano in their own unique ways.
 They all produce high-quality instruments.